-I have literally gotten on my hands and knees and dropped my boob into my baby’s mouth hoping gravity would help him suck it out and it kinda worked.
+I have literally gotten on my hands and knees and dropped my boob into my baby’s mouth hoping gravity would help him suck it out and it kind of worked.
 You can also use your partner on the boob.
 Okay, I’ve never done this personally but I have been so desperate I would never judge a woman for putting her partner on that boob to suck it out.

 Milk blisters present like little white pimples on your nips and block the outlet.
-I use a sterile needle to pop or scrub with a loofah in warm shower.
+I use a sterile needle to pop or scrub with a loofah in a warm shower.

 Cabbage leaves can prevent you from getting engorged.
 Try them out!

-THIS.
 This is the best piece of advice I can give you.
 I have been so incredibly desperate at times and wondered what would happen if it didn’t release, but it always did.
 Don’t be afraid to ask for help.
 Find your village.
 Stay strong.